-The LM20125 is in a pre-biased state when the device starts up with an output voltage greater than zero.
+The LM20136 is in a pre-biased state when the device starts up with an output voltage greater than zero.
 This often occurs in many multi-rail applications such as when powering an FPGA, ASIC, or DSP.
 In these applications the output can be pre-biased through parasitic conduction paths from one supply rail to another.
-Even though the LM20125 is a synchronous converter it will not pull the output low when a prebias condition exists.
-During start-up LM20125 will not sink current until the Soft-Start voltage exceeds the voltage on the FB pin.
+Even though the LM20136 is a synchronous converter it will not pull the output low when a pre-bias condition exists.
+During start up the LM20136 will not sink current until the Soft-Start voltage exceeds the voltage on the FB pin.
 Since the device can not sink current it protects the load from damage that might otherwise occur if current is conducted through the parasitic paths of the load.